Update 2020 03 17: There is now a 12 minute YouTube video explaining how ParEvo works here

 Evaluation of content

-The progress and achievements of a ParEvo exercise can be assessed in two ways::
+The progress and achievements of a ParEvo exercise can be assessed in three ways:

-- At the end of the ParEvo process, the facilitator triggers an evaluation stage, where participants are asked to rate the surviving storylines, in terms of (a) their probability of happening in real life, (b) and their desirability of happening, or any other relevant criteria.
+At the end of the ParEvo process, the facilitator triggers an evaluation stage, where participants are asked to rate the surviving storylines, on two default criteria: (a) their probability of happening in real life, (b) and their desirability of happening, or any other relevant criteria.
 See Figure 2 below.

-A new version of ParEvo now allows the Facilitator to edit and change the above default evaluation criteria.
-Other criteria, such as novelty, may be more useful in some circumstances.
+The Facilitator can edit and change the default evaluation criteria.
+Other criteria, such as novelty, or observability, may be more useful in some circumstances.
 (See Pugh, 2016)

-The aggregated responses of all participants to the built-in evaluation questions are shared with all participants, through a display as seen in Figure 3 below
+After all responses have been received the aggregated responses of all participants to the built-in evaluation questions are shared with all participants, through a display as seen in Figure 3 below.
+The ratings of each storyline can be viewed by clicking on the right and arrows above the evaluation panel.

 Survey Monkey (or similar) can be used to ask participants additional and more open-ended evaluation questions.
-See the example use of online pile sorting on the Evaluation page of this website for one possible approach.
+See the design and results of such a survey associated Alternate futures for the USA 2020+ exercise.

 10. Using the products of the ParEvo process